 A seasoned professional in the recording studio, Hannah featured on piccolo, flute, and alto flute on the 2014 soundtrack to The Hobbit: The Battle of the Five Armies (Universal), and was the flutist on the 2012 premiere recording of Frank Ticheli’s Pulitzer Prize-nominated work Songs of Love and Life (Klavier Records), recorded in the United States.
 She can also be heard albums with the NZSO under Pietari Inkinen: Father and Son with Wagnerian tenor Simon O’Neill (EMI), and Lyell Cresswell’s Piano Concerto (Naxos).

-Before relocating to Montreal she was a Corporal in the Royal New Zealand Air Force Band - an ensemble who regularly perform around the country in both concert and ceremonial settings.
+Before relocating to Montreal in 2016 she was a Corporal in the Royal New Zealand Air Force Band - an ensemble who regularly perform around the country in both concert and ceremonial settings.
 This position included concerto appearances, school and community outreach concerts, as well as performances for Charles, Prince of Wales; William and Kate, Duke and Duchess of Cambridge; and other dignitaries from around the world.

 Hannah is a recent graduate of the Global Leaders Program, an intensive 9-month program for 35 musicians from around the world.
 As well as gaining their Executive Graduate Certificate in Social Entrepreneurship, Cultural Agency, Teaching Artistry, Civic Leadership, and Organizational Management, Hannah was also a recipient of the Hildegard Behrens Foundation Global Humanitarian Entrepreneur Prize (2018), awarded to the top four graduates from each Global Leaders Program cohort.